Skip to content

 Online safety templates

-As well as embedding online safety content within our child protection policy templates, LESAS provides additional policy templates for education settings to adapt.
-These templates can be embedded within existing safeguarding policies or standalone according to leadership decisions.
+As well as embedding online safety content within our child protection policy templates above, LESAS provides additional policy templates for education settings to adapt.
+These templates can be embedded within existing safeguarding policies or be used standalone according to leadership decisions.

 Additional online safety templates and guidance